-Acknowledgements: I am grateful to Rolf Aaberge, Karin Hederos Eriksson, Magne Mogstad, Steven Nafziger, Gunnar Thorvaldsen, Ola Vestad, Daniel Waldenström and participants at workshops and seminars for helpful comments and discussions.
-Support from the Norwegian Research Council is acknowledged.
+^{}Statistics Norway, Research Department.
+Email: mod@ssb.no.
+I would like to thank Rolf Aaberge, Karin Hederos Eriksson, Magne Mogstad, Steven Nafziger, Gunnar Thorvaldsen, Ola Vestad, Daniel Waldenström, participants at workshops and seminars, and two anonymous referees for helpful comments and discussions.
+Support from the Research Council of Norway is acknowledged.